 Objectives: At the end of the Health Care Ethics course, you will be equipped to identify basic ethical decisions on abortions, suicide, cloning, and patient information.

 START the course here.
 TAKE exam at the end.
 PAY after the exam.

-In many ways, health care is an art and a scientific endeavor.
-Professionals try to act in ways that promotes the best health of the patient.
+In many ways, healthcare is an art and a scientific endeavor.
+Professionals try to act in ways that promote the best health of the patient.
 But it is not always clear what is best for the patient.
 Thus at times choices have to be made that focus on what is best for the mother or what is best for the unborn child, what is best for the individual or her relatives, what medical records can be disclosed and what must be held in strictest confidentiality.
-These issues and many more are all ethical choices and the filed of study of health care ethics.
+These issues and much more are all ethical choices and the field of study of health care ethics.

 1. Shall she have an abortion or not?